Milotrince/ee120-site-test/policies.md

 **Location**: Anthropology and Art Practice Building 160

-**Recordings**: Will be posted to the course website and the individual lecture threads on Ed.
+**Recordings**: Lecture recordings will be posted to the course website and the individual lecture threads on Ed.
+However, we reserve the right to withhold recordings if lecture attendance is too low.

 **Lecture Threads**: There will be an Ed thread for each lecture where you can ask questions about lecture topics.

 ## Discussion

-There are 3 discussion sections, all on Friday. **You can attend any discussion time you would like as long as there's enough room for everyone to sit comfortably.**.
+There are 4 discussion sections, all on Friday. **You can attend any discussion time you would like as long as there's enough room for everyone to sit comfortably.**

 Discussions will be in-person, but we will post worksheet walkthrough videos after the discussion.
 Walkthrough videos will be available in the Media Gallery on bCourses.
 The videos are not a substitute for the active learning that takes place in class.

-We will post the worksheet to bCourses and Ed on Friday mornings, along with the TAs who will teach discussion that week.
+We will post the worksheet to bCourses and Ed on Friday mornings.

 **Times and Locations:**

 * Fri 10-11am in Cory 540AB
 * Fri 1-2pm in Wheeler 130
 * Fri 2-3pm in Evans 3
+* Fri TBD

 **Attendance**: We do _not_ take attendance for lecture or discussion.
 Nevertheless, we highly recommend that you attend both as frequently as possible to stay caught up with the material, and also for the staff to get to know you.
 At the end of the semester, when we decide on final grades, intense discussions take place about students who fall near grade boundaries.
 If you're in that situation, it's of potential benefit to you if at least one member of the staff knows you enough to advocate for you and comment on your classroom performance.